modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

   R r = R(3);
 end M;
 ```
-To convert this to Flat Modelica, a tool can automatically create two functions:
+To convert this to Base Modelica, a tool can automatically create two functions:
 ```
 package 'M'
   record 'M.R'